Revised June 25, 2013

 Blade Server Identification

 - Log the serial number(s) of the potentially affected blade server(s) for validation.
-The serial number and product ID can be retrieved using one of the following methods:
+Use one of the these methods to retrieve the serial number and product ID:

 - Method 1: Physically inspect the blade server.
 Product information is displayed on a sticker on the bottom of the sheet metal blade housing, on a pullout tab on the face of the unit, or on a sticker directly on the face of the unit.